 L&I, Office of Information Technology Policy SEC-015

 This policy provides direction for Office of Information Technology (OIT) staff to reduce the risk of data leakage or unauthorized data release.
 This policy also fulfills the requirements of Internal Revenue Service (IRS) Publication 1075 safeguards and requirements defined by the Social Security Administration (SSA).
-This policy documents the implementation of the National Institute of Standards and Technology (NIST) Security Controls: MP-2, 4, 6, & SA-9 Per SP 800-53 R4.
-This policy identifies guidelines for the sanitization of data per NIST SP 800-88.
+This policy documents the implementation of the National Institute of Standards and Technology (NIST) Security Controls: AC-3, MP-2, 4, 6, & SA-9 Per SP 800-53 R4.
+In addition, this policy identifies guidelines for the sanitization of data per NIST SP 800-88.

 Data remains present on any type of storage device (whether fixed or removable) even after a disc is “formatted,” power is removed, and the device is decommissioned.
 Simply deleting the data and formatting the disk does not prevent individuals from restoring data.
 Sanitization of the media removes information in such a way that data recovery using common techniques or analysis is greatly reduced or prevented.